How B2B Companies Build Industry Authority Through Thought Leadership

 By month nine, the pattern had changed.
 Inbound enquiries from LinkedIn had replaced 30% of the cold outreach the sales team previously relied on.
 Prospects were arriving on calls already familiar with the firm's point of view.
 The CEO was invited to speak at an industry conference without having to pitch.
 Two major enterprise contracts cited the firm's published research as the reason they made first contact.

 The total additional spend was minimal.
-The return was a repositioning from commodity vendor to recognised specialist.
+The return was a repositioning from commodity vendor to recognised specialist, the kind of proof point that belongs in a B2B case study built to convert prospects and gets put to work directly in B2B sales enablement content.

 Frequently Asked Questions